Jedylemindee/articles/flask-pytest.md

 marsh = Marshmallow()
 ```

-Then you should define an application factory :
+Then you should define an application factory in another module :

 ```python
 # app.py